Carbon-Twelve-C12/quantera/docs/progress.md

 ## Current Priorities

-1. Complete the L2Bridge contract implementation
+1. Implement ComplianceClient for backend contract interaction
-2. Implement remaining backend client classes
+2. Implement remaining backend client classes (TradingClient, L2Client)
 3. Create API layer for frontend communication
 4. Expand the frontend with additional pages and wallet connectivity
 5. Implement comprehensive test suites

 ## Timeline

-Based on our progress, we are currently in Week 2 of Phase 1.
-We've completed most of the core contract implementation and have started on the backend services and frontend components.
-The next steps should be completed within the next 2-3 weeks to stay on track with the implementation plan.
+Based on our progress, we are currently in Week 3 of Phase 1.
+We've completed all core contract implementations including the L2Bridge contract with blob data optimization (EIP-7691) and SmartAccountTemplates contract with various templates.
+We've also implemented key backend components including the TreasuryTokenClient for interacting with token contracts.
+The next steps should be completed within the next 2 weeks to stay on track with the implementation plan.

 ## Challenges and Considerations